DYCI2/om-dyci2/README.md

 Alternatively, you can just specify this repository as one of the "Libraries folder" in the OM/o7 Preferences.

+**Note:** om-dyci2 will isntanciate a virtual Python interpreter and run DYCI2 in it, so **the DYCI2 library must also be installed on your computer** (get the latest version [HERE]() !).

+After loading om-dyci2 for the first time, go to your OM/o7 Preferences/Libaries and set the correct path to the _DYCI2_Modules_ folder.

 ------
 ### Getting started